konveyor/kai/README.md

 # Konveyor AI (kai)

-Konveyor AI (kai) is Konveyor's approach to easing modernization of application source code to a new target by leveraging LLMs with guidance from static code analysis.
+Konveyor AI (kai) is Konveyor's approach to easing modernization of application source code to a new target by leveraging LLMs with guidance from static code analysis augmented with data in Konveyor that helps to learn how an Organization solved a similar problem in the past.g

 Pronounciation of 'kai': https://www.howtopronounce.com/kai